-More individualized than a choral setting & more collaborative than private lessons!
+More individualized than a Chorus & more collaborative than private lessons!

 Singers’ Workshops at TC is designed to assist ALL singers develop their vocal, musical, and communicative capabilities across the life-span.
 Developed by Singing Voice Specialist, Jeanne Goffi-Fynn, these programs grew out of our partnership with Every Voice Choirs, a not-for-profit music program at Columbia University.